 A heart attack occurs when one or more of the arteries supplying your heart with oxygen-rich blood (coronary arteries) become blocked.
 Over time, a coronary artery can become narrowed from the buildup of cholesterol.
 This buildup — collectively known as plaques — in arteries throughout the body is called atherosclerosis.

-During a heart attack, one of these plaques can rupture and a blood clot forms on the site of the rupture.
-If the clot is large enough, it can block the flow of blood through the artery.
-Without oxygen-rich blood circulating through your heart and on to the rest of your body, the heart muscle can weaken and progress into cardiogenic shock.
+During a heart attack, one of these plaques can rupture and a blood clot forms on the site of the rupture and blocks the flow of blood through the artery.
+Without oxygen-rich blood circulating to that area of your heart, the heart muscle can weaken and progress into cardiogenic shock.

 Rarely, cardiogenic shock happens when your heart's right ventricle is damaged.
 Your heart's right ventricle sends blood to your lungs to receive oxygen before being pumped to the rest of your body.
 Damage to the right ventricle makes it so your heart can't effectively pump blood to your lungs, so your body doesn't get sufficient oxygen.

-Some people who have a heart attack have a greater risk of developing cardiogenic shock than others.
+Some people who have a heart attack have a greater risk of developing cardiogenic shock than others have.
 Factors that increase your risk of cardiogenic shock include: